-- Multiple failure FMEA and sneak circuit analysis, model-based analysis and learning,
+- Qualitative reasoning, multiple failure FMEA and sneak circuit analysis, model-based analysis and learning,

 - Approximate reasoning, fuzzy systems, fuzzy and rough sets,

 - CI techniques for robot control and image analysis,

 - Data science and engineering, data pre-processing, explainable AI, and